 FIRST FULL WEEK OF CLASSES: Go to the regularly scheduled lab during the first full week of classes.
-During this time, you will be introduced to the lab equipment.
-You will also be instructed on lab procedures and grading policy.
+During this time, The TA will be introduce you to the lab equipment.
+Your TA will also instruct you on lab procedures and grading policy.
 Note that attending a lab session for which you are not registered is not permitted.